SuperNEMO-DBD/SensitivityModule/README.md

 **reco.electron_track_lengths** : Vector of all electron-candidate track lengths in mm.
 In descending order of energy.

+**reco.higher_electron_track_length** : Track length of the electron candidate with the higher electron energy in mm.

+**reco.lower_electron_track_length** : Track length of the electron candidate with the second highest electron energy in mm.

 **reco.electron_hit_counts** : Vector of the number of tracker hits in the track for each electron candidate.
 In descending order of energy.